If you are searching for an easier solution, click here: Recommended by most of us [85%]

 5. Free Up Space on Your Drive

-An iPhone backup often requires space on your computer, and the space usually depends on the files and data stored on your phone.
+An iPhone restore often requires space on your computer, and the space usually depends on the files and data stored on your phone.
 If your drive's space is insufficient, you will have problems backing up your iPhone successfully and you could encounter an error.
 To fix this issue, you could free up some space on the drive that contains your backup file.
 The location of your backup file will depend on the operating system you're using.

 For Windows OS, you could free up space by navigating to: Users – Username – AppData – Roaming – Apple Computer – MobileSync - Backup